20 Cool Summer Activities In Korea: Korean Summer 2024

 Autumn Foliage In Korea

 Korea is an amazing country to visit any time of year and undoubtedly has four very distinct seasons with lots of other activities, sights, foods, and festivals waiting for you in each one.
+Don’t forget to check out these other awesome seasonal guides for Korea to make sure you’re getting the most out of your trip to Korea whenever you travel.

 Winter: After the beauty of the fall foliage and the rains of summer, winter is the complete opposite – snowy white and extremely dry.
 Winter has very little rain, which makes it perfect for exploring outside and enjoying one of the many things to do during winter in Korea.
 Just make sure you wrap up warm!
-If you’re visiting Korea in winter, I highly recommend check out my Jeju Island Winter Itinerary.
+If you’re visiting Korea in winter, I highly recommend check out my Jeju Island winter itinerary.

 Finally, here are a few FAQs about summer activities in Korea, in case the above information didn’t cover enough for you.
 If you have any other questions you’d like to ask, feel free to leave a comment.